HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.11/HW_ch02.11.e,f.md

 ### This homework is written by 吳亭儀 (312707011)
 ## 02.11 (e)
 **Question:**\
 For the log-linear model in part (d), calculate $\hat{y}$ = exp(3.14 + 0.007x) when x = 20 and when x = 30.
 Evaluate the slope of the relation between y and x, dy/dx, for each of these $\hat{y}$ values.
 Based on these calculations for the log-linear model, is expenditure on food away from home increasing with respect to income at an increasing or decreasing rate?

 **Ans:**\
+When the equation is expenditure = exp(3.14 + 0.007x), the slope m = dy/dx = 0.007*exp(3.14 + 0.007x).
 When x = 20, the slope of the relation between y and x is 0.1860304.

 When x = 30, the slope of the relation between y and x is 0.1995191.